 The takeaways

 This construction demonstrated how complex architectural shapes could be quickly created at a very competitive rate.
-Because the exact amount of required concrete was used in precisely the correct place, the construction of La Sphère used one-third less concrete than traditional methods.
+This is possible, because 3D concrete printing’s use of parametric design allows the creation of complicated shapes without the need for issuing extra costs.
+Additionally, the way of printing enables the use of less material.
+Because the exact amount of required concrete was used by precisely placing the material in the correct place, the construction of the building used over a third less concrete than traditional methods.
+This meant a better sustainability, but also a more cost-effective construction process.
 The project demonstrated a breakthrough in 3D printing techniques, paving the way for new fields of experimentation.